wiph2004/Module01Challenge/README.md

 ## Update existing code for usability.

-Use the existing code and modify it for accessibility of end users with dsabilities.
+Use the existing code and modify it for accessibility of end users with disabilities.

 ## Acceptance Criteria